mosa/MOSA-Project/Source/Docs/usb-flash-drive-installation.rst

   dd of=\\?\Device\HarddiskX\PartitionX if=bootimage.img bs=512 –progress

-8. Wait until all the blocks are written to the USB key before disconnecting it.
+8. Wait until all the blocks are written to the USB flash drive before disconnecting it.

 9. Now boot a PC or laptop with the USB flash drive connected!